Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Evaluation and Experiments

-\subsection{Radar data representations}
+\subsection{Radar Data Representations}

 For radar-based HAR systems, another common radar data representation is the DT map.
 Compared to RD Cube that contains range, velocity, and time dimensions, the DT map only includes information from time and velocity dimensions.
 For the eating activity, apart from velocity, the range information of the arm and the head (or torso) is also an essential feature.
 Thus, this research focuses on using RD Cube for eating gesture detection.
-To validate our hypothesis, we also test the DT map as input.
-For the 3D RD Cube, the data dimension is $N_f\times{N_{d1}}\times{N_{r1}}$, whereas the data dimension is $N_f\times{N_{d1}}$ for DT map.
-Fig. \ref{dt_example} shows the examples of DT map for different eating and drinking gestures presented in Fig. \ref{rd_scene} with RD frames.

-Due to the dimension difference between the DT map (2D) and the RD Cube (3D), proposed models used for the RD Cube (3D-TCN, (Timedistributed-) CNN-LSTM, (Timedistributed-) CNN-BiLSTM) are modified as 2D-TCN, CNN-LSTM, and CNN-BiLSTM to fit the DT map.
+To validate our hypothesis, we also test the DT map as input, with the dimension $N_f\times{N_{d1}}$.
+Fig. \ref{dt_example} shows the examples of DT map.
+Due to the dimension difference between the DT map (2D) and the RD Cube (3D), proposed models used for the RD Cube (3D-TCN, CNN-(Bi)LSTM) are modified as 2D types to fit the DT map.

-\subsection{Validation strategy}
+\subsection{Validation Strategy}

-To evaluate the model performance on unseen data, the dataset is divided into 8 folds.
-For each fold, 6 of 48 meals are selected as the test set, 6 meals are selected as the validation data, 36 meals are used for training.
-Hence the whole dataset can be tested after 8-fold experiment.
-It should be noted that the split of dataset in this validation method is based on meal-level, there is no information overlap between the train set, validation set, and test set.
-The meal\_id lists for 8-fold experiments are available along with the dataset.
+To evaluate the model performance on unseen data, the dataset is divided into 7 folds.
+For each fold, the number of meals in the train/valid/test set is 50/10/10, respectively.
+It should be noted that the split of dataset in this validation method is meal level, there is no information overlap between the train, valid, and test set.
+(The meal\_id lists for 7-fold experiments are available along with the dataset.)